Wage/Hour and Overtime

 • Protection from retaliation if you assert your rights

-1. Free Case Evaluation - We review your job duties, pay records, and potential claims.
+1. Free Case Evaluation - Submit an intake form or call us.
+We review pay stubs, schedules, and employer policies.

-2. Investigation – We gather evidence, including timesheets, pay stubs, and witness testimony.
+2. Investigation - We collect evidence including time records, job descriptions, and witness statements.

-4. Litigation – If necessary, we file suit in federal or state court.
+4. Litigation or Collective Action - If necessary, we file suit individually or as a collective (FLSA) action.

 5. Resolution - We work to recover the maximum compensation available under the law.